-- State Parties shall introduce legislations and strong policies making the undertaking of Road Safety Audits in all phases of design, construction and operation of road infrastructure. - 2.
+- 1. State Parties shall introduce legislation and policies requiring Road Safety Audits in all phases of design, construction and operation of road infrastructure. - 2.
 State Parties shall establish formal Road Safety Audit guidelines to address inter alia the credibility and independence of the Audit process.